 CLERMONT WINE WALKS + WINE STROLLS

 Bacchus Vino Etcetera and Corelli’s work together on the city’s well-loved wine walks and wine strolls, trading off who hosts from month to month.
 Bacchus Vino Etcetera hosts wine walks on the 3rd Friday every other month from 6:30-9pm.
-Remaining 2019 dates are September 20 and November 15.
 For just $15 you’ll receive your sampling glass and map plus an entry for door prizes.
-Wine walks typically draw crowds of around 450 people and feature about 30 stops throughout downtown.

-Corelli’s Wine Strolls also draw notable crowds and take place on the 3rd Saturday of the month from 6-9pm.
+Corelli’s Wine Strolls take place on the 3rd Saturday of the month from 6-9pm.
 The cost is $15.
-Remaining 2019 dates are August 17, October 19 and December 14.
+Check Facebook for the latest information regarding wine walks.

 This article really only scratches the surface of Clermont’s eateries.
 Other notable options include Amish Pretzel Shop (so good!), Ay Jalisco Mexican Restaurant (great margaritas), Papa’s Diner (known for their classic breakfasts), and Growler USA (for craft beer and good food).
 Also check out the weekly Downtown Clermont Farmer’s Market on Sundays beginning at 9am.